-Subsidiaries of RBI: Banking History, RBI & subsidiary of RBI, Banking Awareness Class-1
+Subsidiaries of RBI: Know Banking History, RBI & RBI Subsidiary Banks, Banking Awareness Class-1

 Banking Awareness is very important for Bank competitive exams.
 From banking awareness Questions asked in IBPS PO Mains, SBI PO Mains and Other Banking Examinations.
 Here we have discussed the History of Banking, RBI and Subsidiary of RBI.

 The Fully Owned subsidiaries of RBI are as follows:-

 1. Deposit Insurance And Credit Guarantee Corporation (DICGC)

 - DICGC is one of the wholly-owned subsidiaries of RBI.

 - It was established on 15 July 1978 under Deposit Insurance and Credit

 Guarantee Corporation Act, 1961 for the purpose of providing insurance of

 - Before DICGC, there were two corporations named Deposit Insurance Corporation (DIC) and Credit Guarantee Corporation of India Ltd. (CGCI) which were merged to form DICGC with a view to integrating the functions of both DIC and CGCI.

 ==> Commercial Banks: All commercial banks including branches of foreign banks functioning in India, local area banks and regional rural banks are insured by the DICGC.